Xetibo/ReSet-Doc/sections/literature.typ

 #pagebreak()

 + "Support internal locus of control" - "The eight golden rules" @shneiderman\
-  The rule refers to clear omition of unnecessary data for experts, and giving them a short, clear, and usually customizeable path to their end-goal.
+  The rule refers to clear omission of unnecessary data for experts, and giving them a short, clear, and usually customizable path to their end-goal.
 In user interfaces this is usually done with keyboard shortcuts.

   #figure(